lamemakes/pilot-drive-HAT/README.md

 ## NOTES:
-- The PILOT Drive HAT is a **MAJOR** WIP!
-More will come soon.

 - If building the HAT, "ID EEPROM" is recommended by Raspberry Pi [Hat Standards](https://github.com/raspberrypi/hats/blob/master/designguide.md) but aren't required to make the circuit function.
 - The schematic's +5v screw terminal in refers to an external 12v to 5v buck converter.
 - KiCad library files are coming, along with 3D files for the components.
+- If you're building this HAT or something similar, reach out!
+Would love to hear your stories.